In an ideal scenario, refinancing your student loans can help you secure a lower interest rate, reduce your monthly loan payments or both.

 - You won't be eligible for any repayment perks tied to federal positions, like military or volunteer service.

-- You won't be eligible for federal student loan forbearance or forgiveness plans (neither the existing options or any new plans announced in the future)
+- You won't be eligible for federal student loan forgiveness programs (neither the existing options or any new plans announced in the future).

 - Private lenders usually don't offer income-based repayment options.